Non-Invertible Anyon Condensation and Level-Rank Dualities: Introduction

 where $M(k+3,k+2)$ denotes the $k$-th minimal model TQFT, with $k=1$ the Ising model.
 Allowing for non-abelian anyon condensation implies that in general there is also an equivalence:

 which we explicitly check for $k=2$ in Section \ref{cosetinversionformulachecksection} (for $k=1$ this expression may be checked by the three-step gauging rule).

+In general, if two different TQFTs differ by anyon condensation, as in the examples above, it implies that a topological interface can be established between them (see below).
+As discussed e.g. in \cite{Kaidi:2021gbs}, this result indicates that, from a mathematical perspective, both TQFTs are Witt equivalent \cite{davydov2013witt}.
+Consequently, we find that the physical concept of level-rank duality corresponds to the mathematical concept of Witt equivalences of modular tensor categories.

-Finally, more examples of duality involving non-abelian anyon condensation may be found from the classification of RCFTs with a small number of primaries and a small central charge studied in \cite{Mukhi:2022bte, Rayhaun:2023pgc} and associated cosets of holomorphic CFTs at $c=24$ \cite{Schellekens:1992db}. {\arabic{footnote}}\footnote{We thank B. Rayhaun for bringing this to our attention.}
+Finally, more examples of duality involving non-abelian anyon condensation may be found from cosets of holomorphic CFTs at $c=24$ \cite{Schellekens:1992db} and the classification of RCFTs with a small number of primaries and a small central charge studied in \cite{Mukhi:2022bte, Rayhaun:2023pgc}. {\arabic{footnote}}\footnote{We thank B. Rayhaun for bringing this to our attention.} We hope to explore these examples in more detail in the future.